MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/using-general-setup-functions.md

 keywords:
 - SetupAPI functions WDK , general Setup functions
-- general Setup functions WDK SetupAPI ms.date: 04/20/2017
+- general Setup functions WDK SetupAPI ms.date: 03/11/2022
 ---

 # Using General Setup Functions

-This section summarizes the general Setup functions. *Device installation applications* can use these functions to do the following:
+This section summarizes the general Setup functions.
+Applications can use these functions to do the following:

 -   Read and process INF files.